Remarks on motives of abelian type: Chow groups and motives of abelian type Proof of Theorem

-\begin{corollary} Let $X$ be a smooth projective variety of dimension $2n-1$ or $2n$ over $k$ and let $f : N \r \h(X)$ be a morphism inducing surjections $(f_\Omega)_* : \CH_i(N_\Omega)_{\sim} \r \CH_i(X_\Omega)_\sim$ for all $i \leq n-2$.
+\begin{proof}[Proof of Theorem \ref{CK2}] We actually prove the following more general statement.
+Let $X$ be a smooth projective variety of dimension $2n-1$ or $2n$ over $k$ and let $f : N \r \h(X)$ be a morphism inducing surjective maps $(f_\Omega)_* : \CH_i(N_\Omega)_{\sim} \r \CH_i(X_\Omega)_\sim$ for all $i \leq n-2$.
 Assume that $N$ has a K\"unneth decomposition and is finite-dimensional.
-Then $X$ has a Chow--K\"unneth decomposition. \end{corollary} \begin{proof} By Theorem \ref{factor-gen2}, $\h(X)$ splits a direct sum $M_1 \oplus M_2$, where $M_1$ is the direct summand of a motive that is finite-dimensional and satisfies the K\"unneth standard conjecture and where $M_2$ is the direct summand of the motive of a curve or surface depending on the parity of $\dim X$.
-The motive $M_1$ has a Chow--K\"unneth decomposition because it is finite-dimensional and has a K\"unneth decomposition (recall that the K\"unneth projectors are central).
-The motive $M_2$ has a Chow--K\"unneth decomposition by \cite[Theorem 3.5]{Vial5}. \end{proof}
+Then $X$ has a Chow--K\"unneth decomposition.
+Indeed, by Theorem \ref{factor-gen}, $\h(X)$ splits as a direct sum $Q \oplus R(n-2)$, where $Q$ is the direct summand of $N \oplus N^\vee(d)$, a motive that is finite-dimensional and satisfies the K\"unneth standard conjecture, and where $M_2$ is the direct summand of the motive of a curve or surface depending on the parity of $\dim X$.
+The motive $Q$ has a Chow--K\"unneth decomposition because it is finite-dimensional and has a K\"unneth decomposition (see the proof of Theorem \ref{t:fdck}).
+The motive $R(n-2)$ has a Chow--K\"unneth decomposition by \cite[Theorem 3.5]{Vial5}. \end{proof}